 Officials plan to alleviate that condition with a multipronged and integrated high-tech approach that will give drivers real-time information about conditions on the freeway and on San Pablo Avenue, as well as managing the flow of cars approaching freeway entrances.

-A new type of adaptive metering light to be installed at all of the corridor's 40 onramps will allow entrance at rates determined by the current
+A new type of adaptive metering light to be installed at all of the corridor's 40 onramps will allow entrance at rates determined by the current flow of traffic.
+Buses will have priority for entrance, using a transponder to turn the light green, as they do now on San Pablo Avenue.

 The freeway itself will have detectors to accurately monitor traffic; new signs on I-80 and San Pablo and other major connectors will inform motorists of current conditions, blocked lanes, speed recommendations and alternative routes; and updates will be available via car radio announcements.